akhouli/Geneology/README.md

 Steps to Launch the Application
 ===================================
-	* You can launch the application by simply running the JAR file in the Jar Branch "MainGUI.jar.
+	* You can launch the application by simply running the JAR file in the Jar Branch "MainGUI.jar".

 Or
 --